-In this representation, the file contains a count variable, which must be of type integer and must have the instance dimension as its sole dimension.
+In this representation, the file contains a count variable , which must be of type integer and count(i1) count(i2) count(i3) count(i4) 2 4 3 6 must have the instance dimension as its sole dimension.
 The count variable contains the number of elements that each feature has.
 This representation and its count variable are identifiable by the presence of an attribute, sample_dimension, found on the count variable, which names the sample dimension being counted.
 For indices that correspond to features, whose data have not yet been written, the count variable should have a value of zero or a missing value.